 But you’ll probably find many bookies also let you use footballing selections and selections from many other sports.
 Some bookies will even let you combine selections from more than one sport into a Goliath bet.

-How Much Will a Goliath Bet Cost?
+Cost of a Goliath Bet

-There are 247 bets in a Goliath, so a win Goliath bet will cost you 247x whatever stake you want to place on each bet.
-For example, if you place a 10p win Goliath bet it will cost your 247 x 10p = £24.70, whilst a £1 Goliath bet will cost you 247 x £1 = £247.
+There are 247 bets in a Goliath, so a win Goliath will cost you 247x whatever stake you want to place on each bet.
+For example, if you place a 10p win Goliath bet it will cost your 247 x 10p = £24.70, whilst a £1 Goliath will cost you 247 x £1 = £247.

-If you’re placing an each-way Goliath bet, you simply need to double the amount of a win Goliath bet, as there are twice as many bets.
+If you’re placing an each-way Goliath, you simply need to double the amount of a win Goliath bet, as there are twice as many bets.
 For example, if you place a 10p each-way Goliath bet it will cost your 494 x 10p = £49.40, whilst a £1 each-way Goliath bet will cost you 494 x £1 = £494.

 It’s a good idea to check with your bookmaker to see what the allowed minimum stake is for a Goliath Bet.